soorajsh/pass-your-exam/README.md

 2. Compile menu.c
 3. Have fun

-Note: All download files must be in same folder.
+Note: All downloaded files must be in same folder.